cosmos/cosmos/GOVERNANCE_DOC.md

 ### Participants

-*Participants* are users that have the right to vote.
+*Participants* are users that have the right to vote on proposals.
 On the Cosmos Hub, participants are bonded Atom holders.
 Unbonded Atom holders and other users do not get the right to participate in governance.
 However, they can submit and deposit on proposals.

+Note that some *participants* can be forbidden to vote on a proposal under a certain validator if:
+- *participant* bonded or unbonded Atoms to said validator after proposal entered voting period
+- *participant* became validator after proposal entered voting period

 ### Voting period